libresoul/mysite/src/blog/regex-the-love-hate-relationship.md

 ```

 First time? :3\
-Well that was a ridiculously complex pattern though there can be some\
+Well that was a ridiculously complex pattern though there can be some occasions
-occasions when you have to deal with long ass patterns.
+where you have to deal with long ass patterns.

 Not only regex can be unbearably complex (if you suffer from skill issues),
 what if you have fat fingered one of the characters or even forgot to include